National Minimum Standards For Fostering Services

 The service must provide information about its aims and objectives and what facilities and services it provides.
 The information is produced as a report called the statement of purpose (SoP).
 The SoP

-• Number of foster carers and how the recruit, approve, train and support those carers
+- Number of foster carers and how they recruit, approve, train and support those carers